-The world’s largest insurance market, which earlier this year was the focus of a major report into sexual harassment and daytime drinking, and which has been focusing on “modernization” with the launch of its Blueprint One a few weeks ago, is once again in line for a significant shake-up as it announces that its boards will be merged into one.
+The world’s largest insurance market, which earlier this year was the focus of a major report into sexual harassment and daytime drinking, and which has been focusing on “modernisation” with the launch of its Blueprint One a few weeks ago, is once again in line for a significant shake-up as it announces that its boards will be merged into one.

 The 330-year-old market said on Friday that it was looking to simplify its governance structure – meaning its two existing boards will come together.
-The move has been made to further its modernization plans and accompanies its push towards electronic exchanges and making it quicker and cheaper to establish syndicates.
+The move has been made to further its modernisation plans and accompanies its push towards electronic exchanges and making it quicker and cheaper to establish syndicates.